How to Calculate Profit Margin for Your Small Business in 3 Simple Steps [Formula]

 To grow your business, you need to track financial information and measure performance.
 One metric you should be keeping an eye on is your business’s profit margin.
-Read on to learn how to determine profit margin for your company and ways to improve your margins.
+Read on to learn how to calculate profit margin for your company and ways to improve your margins.

 What is profit margin?

-Before you can dive into determining profit margin, you need to know what it is.
+Before you can dive into calculating profit margin, you need to know what it is.
 Your business’s profit margin measures what percentage of revenue your business keeps after paying for outgoing expenses.
 You can calculate profit margin to see profitability for a specific time period.

 In short, your profit margin or percentage lets you know how much profit your business has generated for each dollar of sale.
 For example, a 40% profit margin means you have a net income of $0.40 for each dollar of sales.